Divas-Sagta/goquant-liquidation/README.md

 * `DEPLOYMENT.md` – How to run locally and conceptual production deployment.
 * `TESTING.md` – How to run tests and what they cover.

----

-## Notes & Limitations

-This implementation focuses on:

-* Correct high-level liquidation flow and risk logic.
-* Separation between on-chain logic and off-chain orchestration.
-* Clear APIs and documentation.

-Some production concerns are intentionally simplified due to scope:

-* Position data source is mocked in the backend.
-* DB integration is schematized but not fully wired.
-* Oracle integration uses a stubbed price oracle.
-* Liquidation executor currently logs instead of sending real Solana transactions.

-These simplifications are documented for future extension.